 Collecting, cleaning, displaying, researching, and appreciating TRIVETS and related go-withs!

-I ended up with an unexpected day off from work Friday, so I drove over to the Florida Renningers Extravaganza being held in Mt.
-Dora.
+With an unexpected day off from work Friday, I drove to the (November) Renningers Extravaganza being held in Mt.
+Dora, Florida.
 This is a three-day event, held annually in November, January and February.
 I arrived just as they opened for the first of the three days.
 The Seller attendance seemed good, with dealers set up over much of the 117 acres.

 I hoped to score at least one nice trivet, iron, piece of wireware, or other interesting laundry go-with.
 Within the first 90 minutes I had found four of the five treasures pictured above!
 I continued exploring for a total of 4 1/2 hours until my legs gave out, discovering the combination fluter/sad iron on my way back to my car.